bertofurth/Seagate-Central-Toolchain/README.md

 * A needed build system component not being installed.
 * The build system running out of disk space.

-Make sure that all of the components listed in the prerequisites section are installed and that there is enough disk space to complete the procedure.
+Therefore, make sure that all of the components listed in the prerequisites section are installed and that there is enough disk space to complete the procedure.

+It may be necessary to restart the build process if significant changes are made to the maketoolchain.sh script or if new system components are installed.

+Other than that, check the log files referred to in the script output when problems occur.
+It may be easier to read the log files if **J=1** is set in the maketoolchain.sh script.
+This way only one build thread will be active and any errors will cause the build to terminate straight away instead of having to wait for other threads to finish.